Posts

 Low-Metallic, Non-Asbestos Organic: These brake pads are budget-friendly, but they are also the loudest and generate the most brake dust, which can reduce braking effectiveness.

-Non-Asbestos Organic: These brake pads are made of rubber, glass, fiber, or Kevlar.
+Non-Asbestos Organic: These brake pads are made of rubber, glass, fibre, or Kevlar.
 They are extremely silent, but they wear out much faster than other types and generate a lot of dust.

 Ceramic: Ceramic brake pads are the most expensive, but they are also the highest-performing and most silent option.
 Unlike the plates in your kitchen cabinet, ceramic pads are interwoven with copper strands to make them tough enough to withstand prolonged usage.

 Most cars sold today come with non-asbestos organic brake pads.
 These are designed for road use and function well in your vehicle.
 Additionally, they are cost-effective, although they will need to be replaced frequently.
-Here at Pellon Tyres we use the best pads possible to suit the customers particular budget.
-We never us the cheapest pads or any other brake parts to that matter.
+Here at Pellon Tyres, we use the best pads possible to suit the customer’s particular budget.
+We never use the cheapest pads or any other brake parts, for that matter.

 However, if you want a cleaner and quieter option, ceramic brake pads are the way to go.
 Although more expensive, ceramic pads will last much longer and can even extend the lifespan of other brake components because of their high heat resistance.
 Certain car models recommend we fit these ceramic pads, so we do!